-Offerors must provide comprehensive narrative statements that set out the methodology they intend to employ and illustrate how the methodology will serve to accomplish the work and meet the state's project schedule.
+Offerors must provide comprehensive narrative statements that set out the methodology they will employ and illustrate how the methodology will serve to accomplish the work and meet the State's needs and project schedule.

 SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
-This Submittal Form shall be kept anonymous and must not contain any names that can be used to identify who the offeror is and cannot exceed the page limit (as described in SEC 4.02).
+This Submittal Form cannot exceed the page limit (as described in Section 4.02).